How to build resilience

 Prioritise activities that promote physical and mental well-being, such as regular exercise, nutritious diet, sufficient sleep, and stress management (e.g., yoga, mindfulness practices, grounding techniques, and breathing exercises).

 If you’re feeling overwhelmed, you might start by setting up a daily routine that includes time for self-care.
 You might begin by going outside in the mornings to boost your energy and mood or preparing a nutritious breakfast to fuel your day.
 Schedule regular breaks throughout your day to practise mindfulness or do some deep breathing exercises.
-Make sure to get a full night’s sleep by establishing a calming bedtime routine and avoiding devices that emit blue light for an hour before going to bed.
-By incorporating these habits into your daily life, you can improve your overall well-being and better handle stress and challenges.
+Make sure to get a full night’s sleep by having a calming bedtime routine and avoiding your phone or other devices that emit blue light for an hour before going to bed.
+By bringing these habits into your daily life, you can improve your overall well-being and better handle stress and challenges.

 Develop emotional regulation skills